ideal-postcodes/address-finder-bundled/README.md

 - [address-finder.js](https://cdn.jsdelivr.net/npm/@ideal-postcodes/address-finder-bundled/dist/address-finder.js)

 Serving your own versioned copy is recommended.
-If a JavaScript CDN is used (e.g. jsDelivr, cdjs), be sure to pin the version.
+If a JavaScript CDN is used (e.g. jsDelivr, cdnjs), be sure to pin the version.

 Use [address-finder.esm.js](https://cdn.jsdelivr.net/npm/@ideal-postcodes/address-finder-bundled/dist/address-finder.esm.js) if you need a ES Module compatible build.